The Verhoeven Open: The Premier International Event in the USA

 The Verhoeven Open Tournament, formerly the Sang Lee International Open, is the premier three cushion billiard tournament held in the United States.
 The event takes place each summer at Carom Cafe Billiards in Flushing, New York and attracts the very top of 3-cushion billiard talent from around the world.
 Originally conceived in 2005 to posthumously honor twelve-time USBA National Champion Sang Chun Lee the tournament was renamed the Verhoeven Open when the table manufacturer agreed to begin sponsoring the event in 2012.
-The 2016 event, to be held August 1st through 6th is already shaping up to be one of the best installments ever.
+The 2019 event, consisting now of TWO International tournaments, will be held August 2-4 (Women) and August 5-11 (Open).

 Michael Kang, the current owner of Carom Cafe Billiards and a top U.S. player in his own right again hosts this great international competition.
 Charles Brown continues as the driving force behind the tournament, tirelessly serving as both tournament director and coordinator of the complicated logistics of running an international event.
 The tournament is sanctioned by the international governing body for carom billiards, the Union Mondiale de Billard (UMB) and can be found on their official calendar.
 The event is also sponsored by the USA's official carom organization, the United States Billiard Association (USBA).
 Kozoom, the online media company, will once again be on hand to live-stream the event and record the games for replay on their site for the enjoyment of their premium pass members.

 Seeing Great Players Up Close Is Unforgettable